 The Los Angeles design scene has been blossoming as of late, garnering worldwide attention.
 The New York Times has taken note of one particular visionary, Sean Knibb.
 Design-savvy Angelenos know the Jamaica-born designer as the man behind industrial-chic Line Hotel in Koreatown.

-His latest endeavor, a retail space named Flowerboy Project, opened in July and was inspired by his grandmother’s flower shop in Jamaica.
+His latest endeavor, a retail space named Flowerboy Project, was inspired by his grandmother’s flower shop in Jamaica.
 But Knibb has extended the idea of a traditional grab-and-go flower shop to a grab-and-go concept store, offering a curated selection of coffee, gifts, wearables, and design trinkets.
 “In Paris and New York,” Knibb tells NYT, “random bodegas have killer flowers—you just take one and go.
 I wanted to have that same feeling, whether it’s coffee or pastry or an object.”

 Knibb leaned on his friends Raan Parton (co-founder of the fair trade–focused menswear brand Apolis) and Lindsay Parton (of the Arts District boutique Alchemy Works) to help him curate an excellent collection of products.
 Raan Parton describes to NYT how Flowerboy reflects the ethos of its chosen neighborhood: “In some ways it’s indicative of the spirit of Venice—a patchwork of places and people, of high and low.
 That’s what’s kind of dynamic about L.A. right now.”